LINKSHow to print this page

 An old program no longer provided is Microsoft Works which was a free simple version of Microsoft Office.
 You can still get used copies on line but may no longer work in later versions of Windows.

 There are other Office suites that are free and at $200 to $400 a crack for MS Office, these are worth a try however they all use proprietary file formats that make working with MSOffic .doc files difficult.
 That's the advantage of WPS Office.
 It reads and writes .doc files directly.

-The standard a few years ago was WordPerfect.
+WordPerfect was the standard a few years ago.
 It has been sold repeatedly and lost ground to Microsoft.
 The current version is sold by Corel, the current owners.
 It is priced similar to MS Office and is a more powerful program.
 Student version runs $99.
 Pro versions can run upwards of $300.
 It's that power that makes it harder to learn and therefore avoided by more and more.
 Most commercial and educational institutions have switched to MSOffice for years.
 You can read more here about the various versions.
 Find it on line cheaper but be aware that not all vesions will work in Windows 10.

 At one time not long ago, the job ads in the paper specified proficiency in WordPerfect and Lotus 123.
 No longer.
 It was too confusing learning these powerful programs from different companies with totally different commands.
 Almost all ads today call for knowledge of MS Office.
 Microsoft has a program to train users to be certified as qualified Office users.
 This certificate can help obtain a job.

 Now that we know all about the versions available, lets look at some features and how to get better use of the programs.
 Most of this discussion will center on MS Office due to its popularity, but the ideas expressed will apply to other suites as well.